The Danone Institute International opens a new prize on Alimentation, to reward mid-career scientists for pioneering research.

 In a far-reaching initiative to achieve ground-breaking benefits to public health, this 100,000 Euro prize is being opened to mid-career researchers in the field.

-It will reward pioneering research that spans multiple disciplines and represents a major advance in “Alimentation” – the umbrella term for all practices relating to food, including food choice, purchase, preparation, cooking, and meal organization, and their determinants.
+It will reward pioneering research that spans multiple disciplines and represents a major advance in “Alimentation”.
+It concerns all practices relating to food, including food choice, purchase, preparation, cooking, and meal organization, and their determinants.

 By supporting and encouraging the mid-career rising stars of the research community through the DIPA, the DII and the FRM aim to inspire innovative, multidisciplinary research that leads to strategies promoting sustainable healthy eating habits – hence improved global health.